nvbang14061992/BangNguyen-image-social-media/README.md

 The application for upload, find, and manage images

-# 1. Sequence diagrams
+# 1. Sequence diagrams 🗺️

 - All sequence diagrams for this application are listed in [diagrams](./Document/diagrams/diagram.md)

-# 2. Set up
+# 2. Set up 🧑‍🔧

-## 2.1 Resource requried
+## 2.1 Resource requried 💻

 - Docker and mysql image
 - Visual studio code
 - At least 500 MB disk for image storage

-## 2.2 Database info
+## 2.2 Database info 🧳

 ### 2.2.1 Technology

-- This app uses mysql database containerized in docker image with port `3307:3306`. port `3307` is recommended, you can change `3307` to other port in property `DATABASE_URL` of the `.env` file.
+- This app uses mysql database containerized in docker image with port `3307:3306`.
+The port `3307` is recommended, you can change `3307` to other port in property `DATABASE_URL` of the `.env` file.
 - ORM for this app is prisma, please check the dependencies to check the version of that [dependency](package.json)

 ### 2.2.2 Approach

-- Database first is also the way this app established, the tables were created before app models.
+- Database first is the way this app established, tables are created before app models.

 - Tables for this app are created by [db.sql](./db/db.sql)

-## 2.3 .env
+## 2.3 .env 🪙

 ```properties
 DATABASE_URL=mysql://YourUserName:DataBasePassword@127.0.0.1:3307/YourDataBaseName